The Benefits of Ice Water for the Feet

 Soaking your feet in ice water also serves as a cure

 So far we’ve seen that this is a tool to help you prevent future problems.
-It’s also great if you’re suffering from a cold or the flu, however.
+However, it’s also great if you’re suffering from a cold or the flu.

 If you have one of these ailments, repeat the same procedure for four hours.